lohmander/gobox/README.md

 ## 🚀 Usage

-To start GoBox, simply run:
+To run GoBox, just type:

 ```bash
 gobox
 ```

-For more detailed usage instructions, please refer to the documentation in the `docs/` directory.
+For more info, check the docs in the `docs/` directory.

 ## 🛣️ Future Enhancements